 Three male best friends are out on a bachelor trip in Spain.

-What it offers: This one is stuffed with adventure sports, culture, music, poetry, superlative performances and some exotic locales in Spain.
+ZNMD is stuffed with adventure sports, culture, music, poetry, superlative performances and some exotic locales in Spain.
 The film left its viewers hungry for a sequel since its release.
+My personal favourite scene is the poem in the climax and when Farhan jumps off the plane overcoming his fears, feeling a sense of calm floating in the air.

-A Stockholm syndrome plot with great rustic North India locales.
+A Stockholm syndrome plot with great rural North India locales.

-What it offers: The film captures the feelings of journey seekers, Bang on!
-My personal favorite scenes include:
+The film beautifully captures not only the external but internal journey of the protagonists.
+My favorite scenes include:

-i) The protagonist sitting on a rock watching the beauty of a flowing stream having a mixed emotional outburst laughing and then crying uncontrollably.
+i) Alia sitting on a rock watching a flowing stream with a mixed emotional outburst – laughing and then crying uncontrollably.

-ii) When the protagonist says a line that goes this way, “Jahan se tum mujhe laye ho, main wahan wapas nahi jaana chahti.
+ii) When Alia says, “Jahan se tum mujhe laye ho, main wahan wapas nahi jaana chahti.
 Jahan bhi le ja rahe ho, waha pahuchna nahi chahti.
-Par yeh raasta, yeh bahut achha hai.
+Par yeh raasta bahut achha hai.
 Main chahti hoon ki yeh rasta kabhi khatam na ho”

 “I don’t want to go back to where you brought me from.
 I don’t want to reach where we are heading now.
 But I like this journey and I don’t want this journey to end.”